-By Andrew Milbourn, CEO at Kiss The Fish offers 7 tips to help you
+By Andrew Milbourn, CEO at Kiss The Fish

 In my experience the successful companies have a plan and a method for holding each individual to account for delivery of that plan.

 Working in a plc environment I knew that as a Sales Director if I turned up to a finance review meeting when my department (Sales) were not on the promised budget that I had agreed to, I would be in trouble…in fact my job was on the line.
 That’s how serious I knew it was for me in corporate land.
 Repeated failure could mean loss of job.
 So I made sure I measured every aspect of my sales team’s performance, I had more metrics and performance data than anyone in the business so that I could always know why my team’s performance was up or down against the budget.